mhart/mcp-semantic-search/README.md

 Type Shift-Cmd-P and choose "MCP: Add Server..." and then choose "HTTP (server-sent events)", then enter https://mcp.developers.cloudflare.com/sse as the URL.

-Go to https://playground.ai.cloudflare.com/ and enter https://mcp.developers.cloudflare.com/sse as the MCP Server

 ## Testing locally (requires a populated Vectorize DB)

 ```sh